-DIY – How to Make Seed Paper Stars.
+DIY – How to Make Seed Paper Stars for a Cosmic Boom of Flower Colour!
 Make these with simple supplies and a cosmic boom of colour will meet you within a few weeks of planting these handmade paper stars, embedded with Cosmos flower seeds.

 You will need:

 - Coloured Paper.
 Any colour you please.
 Plain, not from glossy magazines.

 - Tea Towel.
 Fine weave if you can.
 Waffle ones will leave indents on the stars.

 - Cosmos Seeds.
 These were $1.47 from Bunnings.

 - Star Shape Cookie Cutter.
 I already had one, but try Op / Thrift Shops.

 - Straw.
 The drinking kind.

 - Chopstick.
 Try to find one with a flat bottom and a bit pointy at the other end.